Policy

 The policy development process at Nova Scotia Health is governed by the Policy Framework—it's our policy on policies.
 Review the framework to learn about the details of developing a policy at Nova Scotia Health.

-Review the new policy in full: *Please note the title change*
+Review the policy in full: *Please note the title change*

 Policy Development Checklist